Skip to main content

 "...Homo Sapiens conquered the world thanks above all to its unique language”.

-Our ancestors were the worlds best storytellers—strengthening their bonds and advancing their skills as hunters, gatherers, and (eventually) farmers through shared beliefs.
+Our ancestors were the world’s best storytellers.
+Through shared knowledge and beliefs, they strengthened their bonds and advanced their skills as hunters, gatherers, and eventually, farmers.

 Over time, these beliefs became things like religions, laws, nations, and Constitutions.